-It’s still hard to wrap our heads around there being fine dining near Arsenal Mall.
-But what Strip-T’s started, Branch Line now continues.
-The beautiful new space from Eastern Standard folks Garrett Harker and Andrew Holden headlines its menu with rotisserie chicken (or rotisserie cauliflower for the vegetarians); one genius starter dish is simply rotisserie drippings served with bread and roast garlic.
+It’s still hard to wrap our heads around there being fine dining near the former Arsenal Mall area.
+But what Strip-T’s started, Branch Line continues.
+The beautiful space from Eastern Standard folks Garrett Harker and Andrew Holden headlines its menu with rotisserie chicken (or rotisserie cauliflower for the vegetarians); one genius starter dish is simply rotisserie drippings served with bread and roast garlic.
 The grilled whole branzino and butcher’s steak are entrees you’ll be craving winter or summer.
 Right now, we’re counting down the days to alfresco rosé and warm-weather bocce in the restaurant’s outdoor space.

 Chef Tony Maws had us at Craigie Street Bistrot, and then cemented our love with his bigger Central Square space.
 It’s not just about his magazine-cover model of a burger, which should never overshadow the nightly wonders coming out of the kitchen, be it chicken stuffed with dates and sausage or an entire roasted pig’s head for two.
 The Kirkland Tap & Trotter, Maws’ second restaurant off Inman Square, helps feed the soul in between Craigie visits (see below), but it should never supplant its fountainhead.

-The strangely forgotten stretch of Mass Ave between Harvard and Porter is home to some of Cambridge’s buried gems (West Side Lounge, Cambridge Common), but Giulia is a true diamond.
+The strangely forgotten stretch of Mass Ave between Harvard and Porter is home to some of Cambridge’s buried gems (Temple Bar, Cambridge Common), but Giulia is a true diamond.
 Chef Michael Pagliarini spends hours each day rolling out his doughs at the restaurant’s pasta table, which produces some great corn and brown butter agnolotti, whole wheat penne with pork sausage, and pappardelle with wild boar.
-If you’re a Paleo nut who insists on denying yourself the area’s greatest carbs, you can make carnivorous do with the grilled bone-in beef rib-eye with lemon, sea salt, and salsa verde.
+If you’re a paleo nut who insists on denying yourself the area’s greatest carbs, you can tick carnivorous boxes with the grilled bone-in beef rib-eye with roasted potatoes and salsa verde.

 Every Bostonian should feel like a Brahmin for one night.
 Chef Frank McClelland’s exquisite play on regional ingredients makes the $118 seasonal tasting gustation seem like an absolute bargain and the $98 version an absolute steal (and sure, spring for the wine pairings!).
-Lunch service, weekend tea, and the salon menu all let the more budgeted among us dip a toe in the highborn world.
-New to the lineup is the weekend prix fixe brunch -- as in, both Saturday and Sunday -- that lets you have your caviar omelette and eat foie gras, too.
+Lunch service, weekend tea, and the salon menu all let the more budgeted among us dip a toe in the highborn world, as does the weekend prix fixe brunch -- as in, both Saturday and Sunday -- that lets you have your caviar omelet and eat foie gras, too.

-Did we think even twice about Turkish spices before Ana Sortun came along?
+Did most Americans even think twice about Turkish spices before Ana Sortun came along?
 Oleana set the stage for her second, already revered spot -- our favorite place for group outings when a vegetarian or two is involved.
-We’re talking almost 40 Mediterranean small plates, from salmon falafel to Brussels sprout brava to pork and eggplant dumplings.
-And then there’s that cocktail program unlike any other -- when’s the last time you found geranium or saffron in your drink?
+We’re talking almost 40 Mediterranean small plates, from salmon ceviche to Brussels sprout bravas to crab & red lentil kibbeh.
+And then there’s that cocktail program unlike any other -- when’s the last time you found fennel or pollen in your drink?

-Michael Serpa left Neptune Oyster?
-Nooo!
-Serpa opened an epic solo spot in the Back Bay?
-Yes yes yes!
-The townhouse space pays proper homage to New England seafood with dishes like blue prawns a la plancha and whole roasted seabream.
-Oysters are aplenty, as are razor clams, Jonah crab claws, dressed lobster, and a seafood-friendly wine program.
-Reservations can only be made through Reserve, and a flat 20% tip is added to every bill, eliminating the mental gymnastics of tipping protocol.
+Michael Serpa’s townhouse space pays proper homage to New England seafood with dishes like blue prawns a la plancha and whole roasted sea bream.
+Oysters are aplenty, as are the Jonah crab claws, dressed lobster, and a seafood-friendly wine program.
+Reservations can only be made through Open Table, and a flat 20% tip is added to every bill, eliminating the mental gymnastics of tipping protocol.

 Once you buy your way into chef Peter Ungár’s space and create an online profile specifying your tastes, you leave your dining fate in the hands of the kitchen, which prepares your meal in front of an intimate 20-seat counter.
 Oysters with cucumber-seaweed gel?
 Chocolate-covered venison?
 Nashi pear and candied Meyer lemon?
 Not a problem.
-Every dish is outlandishly inventive and well worth the $165- to $180-per-person cost, especially considering that includes tax, gratuity, and drink pairings.
+Every dish is outlandishly inventive and well worth the $195-per-person cost, especially considering that includes tax, gratuity, and drink pairings.
 Still blanching at the imaginary bill?
 Make your first visit a $65 lunchtime one.

 We’ll follow Tiffani Faison anywhere, but thankfully she simply skipped down the street for her follow-up to Sweet Cheeks.
 That said, it’s a 180-degree turn from her down-home Q sanctum: Tiger Mama is neon lights, punchy Tiki cocktails, and umami heaven.
 The menu explores all manner of spicy, crunchy Southeast Asian cuisine, from crispy chili potatoes to Singapore street noodles to lamb roti.
 Come with a crowd to hit up the banquet-style dishes, which include salt and pepper monkfish tail and chili crab (with, dear god, beurre blanc).
 The only thing you shouldn’t eat?
 The herbs growing on the vertical indoor garden.

-Don’t know what a Bacaro is?
+Don’t know what a bacaro is?
 Simple, really: It’s a Venetian wine bar, and it’s your new favorite dining conceit.
-SRV (Serene Republic of Venice) is a small plates/pasta haven, which means you get to sample beef carpaccio and green garlic risotto, smoked sea trout and ricotta gnudi.
+SRV (Serene Republic of Venice) is a small plates/pasta haven, which means you get to sample both beef tongue tonnato and bone marrow risotto, smoked sea trout and bauletti with prosciutto and black truffle.
 For the full family meal experience, spring for the shared Arsenale menu, which puts you entirely at the gastronomic mercy of the SRV kitchen.
 Also?
 This is the place where you and your vegetarian friends can dine equally well.